petergithub/notes/tech/ubuntuNotes.md

 Windows控制台不认得单引号，所以上面那个命令的正确用法应该是：
 c:\>plink 192.168.6.200 ls '-l'

-## make源码包安装
-如果必须要用源码包安装，请在安装的时候指定--prefix安装目录，另外安装的时候请使用
-make >& LOG_make &
-make install >& LOG_install &
-用于保存安装信息日志，这样需要卸载的时候方便查看哪些文件安装在了系统目录中，例如/usr/lib下的库文件。

-## software manage
+### software manage
-dpkg -i AdbeRdr*.deb  # install
-abort installation or recover from failed installing by apt-get sudo dpkg -r <package name>
+dpkg -i AdbeRdr*.deb  #install abort installation or recover from failed installing by apt-get sudo dpkg -r <package name>

 uninstall qq
 1. find the name: dpkg -l | grep package
-2. sudo dpkg -r qq-for-wine 或 sudo dpkg -P qq-for-wine sudo apt-get remove acroread;sudo apt-get autoremove  ## uninstall
+2. sudo dpkg -r qq-for-wine 或 sudo dpkg -P qq-for-wine sudo apt-get remove acroread;sudo apt-get autoremove  #uninstall

-apt-cache search # ------(package 搜索包)
+apt-cache search #package 搜索包

 aptitude name for failed resolving dependency

-## apt command
+#### apt command
 apt-get 下载后，软件所在路径是 /var/cache/apt/archives

-apt-cache policy maven	# check the version of package from apt-get apt-cache pkgnames # To list all the available packages, apt-cache pkgnames packageName	# To find and list down all the packages starting with 'packageName' apt-cache search packageName	# To find out the package name and with it description before installing apt-cache show packageName	# check information of package along with it short description say (version number, check sums, size, installed size, category etc)
+apt-cache policy maven	#check the version of package from apt-get apt-cache pkgnames #To list all the available packages, apt-cache pkgnames packageName	#To find and list down all the packages starting with 'packageName' apt-cache search packageName	#To find out the package name and with it description before installing apt-cache show packageName	#check information of package along with it short description say (version number, check sums, size, installed size, category etc)

 apt-get install
-apt-get install packageName --only-upgrade	# do not install new packages but it only upgrade the already installed packages and disables new installation of packages apt-get install vsftpd=2.3.5-3ubuntu1	# Install Specific Package Version
+apt-get install packageName --only-upgrade	#do not install new packages but it only upgrade the already installed packages and disables new installation of packages apt-get install vsftpd=2.3.5-3ubuntu1	#Install Specific Package Version

-apt-get remove vsftpd	# To un-install software packages without removing their configuration files apt-get purge vsftpd	# To remove software packages including their configuration files apt-get --download-only source vsftpd	# To download only source code of particular package apt-get source vsftpd	# To download and unpack source code of a package to a specific directory apt-get --compile source goaccess	# download, unpack and compile the source code at the same time apt-get download nethogs	# Download a Package Without Installing apt-get changelog vsftpd	# downloads a package change-log and shows the package version that is installed
+apt-get remove vsftpd	#To un-install software packages without removing their configuration files apt-get purge vsftpd	#To remove software packages including their configuration files apt-get --download-only source vsftpd	#To download only source code of particular package apt-get source vsftpd	#To download and unpack source code of a package to a specific directory apt-get --compile source goaccess	#download, unpack and compile the source code at the same time apt-get download nethogs	#Download a Package Without Installing apt-get changelog vsftpd	#downloads a package change-log and shows the package version that is installed

-## dpkg command
+#### dpkg command
-sudo apt-get install gdebi    # gdebi is a simple tool to install deb files,apt does the same, but only for remote (http, ftp) located package repositories.
+sudo apt-get install gdebi    #gdebi is a simple tool to install deb files,apt does the same, but only for remote (http, ftp) located package repositories.

-dpkg -i packageName	# Install a Package dpkg -l	# List all the installed Packages dpkg -r packageName	# The “-r” option is used to remove/uninstall a package dpkg -p packageName	# use ‘p‘ option in place of ‘r’ which will remove the package along with configuration files dpkg -c packageName	# View the Content of a Package dpkg -S packageName	#显示所有包含该软件包的目录 dpkg -s packageName	# Check a Package is installed or not dpkg -L packageName	# Check the location of Packages installed dpkg --unpack packageName	# Unpack the Package but dont’ Configure dpkg --configure packageName	# Reconfigure a Unpacked Package
+dpkg -i packageName	#Install a Package dpkg -l	#List all the installed Packages dpkg -r packageName	#The "-r" option is used to remove/uninstall a package dpkg -p packageName	#use 'p' option in place of 'r' which will remove the package along with configuration files dpkg -c packageName	#View the Content of a Package dpkg -S packageName	#显示所有包含该软件包的目录 dpkg -s packageName	#Check a Package is installed or not dpkg -L packageName	#Check the location of Packages installed dpkg --unpack packageName	#Unpack the Package but dont' Configure dpkg --configure packageName	#Reconfigure a Unpacked Package

-## update hostname
+### update hostname
 vi /etc/hostname
 vi /etc/hosts

-## update hosts
+### update hosts
 redirect it to ustc:lug.ustc.edu.cn var url = request.url.replace('googleapis.com', 'lug.ustc.edu.cn');
 refer to https://github.com/justjavac/ReplaceGoogleCDN